marlia92/PFA-component-starter/src/component-library/content/components/elements/icon/index.md

 ---
 title: Icon
-overview: "An SVG icon component for visual enhancement.
-Supports hundreds of icons with configurable sizes and fill styles.
-Can be combined with buttons, headings, and other components."
+overview: "Used to add icons to other components including buttons and headings.
+Loads icons from `/src/icons/`.
+Icons are optimized with SVGO and deduplicated when reused across a page for improved performance.
+Supports configurable sizes."
 examples:
   - title: Sizes
     slugs:
       - sizes
-  - title: Fill Icons
-    slugs:
+  - slugs:
-      - fill
+      - types
 ---